Carlo Armiento: Perth Glory

 Carlo was announced as a Perth Glory player on 5 February 2020, having been signed as a free agent following his release from Adelaide.

-He first appeared with Perth in their quarter-final clash against Wellington Phoenix which Glory won 2-0 as an unused substitute, and again four days later against Sydney FC as they lost the match 2–0, once again not coming off the bench.
+He first appeared with Perth in their quarter-final clash against Wellington Phoenix which Glory won 2–0 as an unused substitute, and again four days later against Sydney FC as they lost the match 2–0, once again not coming off the bench.

-Armiento got his first minutes of football for Glory on 30 November 2020 after coming on as a substitute against Shanghai Shenhua in their Asian Champions League campaign in the 57th minute, and marked his debut by scoring a free-kick in a game which ended 3-3.
+Armiento got his first minutes of football for Glory on 30 November 2020 after coming on as a substitute against Shanghai Shenhua in their Asian Champions League campaign in the 57th minute, and marked his debut by scoring a free-kick in a game which ended 3–3.

 On 20 January 2021, Armiento made his A-League debut for the Glory in their first game of the season, coming on as a substitute in the sixty-ninth minute.
 He scored his first A-League goal from close range to make the score 5–1 to Perth against Adelaide United, his former club; the match resulted in a 5–3 win for Perth.

+Brisbane Roar

+In September 2022, Armiento signed for the Brisbane Roar.
+Between 2022 and 2024, he made 36 A-League Men appearances and scored 3 goals.

+Turris

+Armiento played for Turris of Italian Serie C in the 2024–25 season.

+Wellington Phoenix

+On 22 July 2025, the Wellington Phoenix announced the signing of Armiento on a one-year contract.
+Armiento was close to signing for a new Serie C club before being called by Phoenix head coach Giancarlo Italiano, convincing him to return to the A-League Men and sign for the New Zealand club.
+Armiento made his club debut on 10 August 2025, in a 1–0 win away to Nunawading City in the round of 16 of the Australia Cup.
+He assisted Hideki Ishige from a corner in the 94th minute.